The what where when and how of event organising

 If you are currently or have previously exhibited your own handmade arts and crafts, you might like to hold your own courses, classes or workshops.
 This could provide you with an additional income stream and by raising your profile, potentially lead to more sales or commissions.
 Along with having the necessary skills as an artist or artisan, you also need to ask yourself if you have what it takes to teach others effectively and enjoy doing so.
 Having some previous experience planning and delivering educational or training material should stand you in good stead.
 If you haven't taught others before, you might prefer to attend a course in tutoring or run a few practice lessons with family and friends to see if teaching is for you.

-A concern sometimes raised is that by sharing your craft ideas and knowledge, you risk losing future sales to others, who might go on to create craft products similar to your own.
+A concern sometimes raised is that by sharing your craft ideas and knowledge, you risk losing future sales to others, who might go on to create craft products like your own.
 This is something you must decide for yourself when thinking about what you are considering teaching and at what level.
-However if the individual style and creativity of your work is what attracts your clients, your could aim to inspire those learning from you to commit the time and energy required for them to develop their own creative talents and produce their own unique handmade work.
+However, if the individual style and creativity of your work is what attracts your clients, you could aim to inspire those learning from you to commit the time and energy required for them to develop their own creative talents and produce their own unique handmade work.

 The details of what you choose to teach will depend upon your area of expertise, so we will not be looking at specifics but rather a few general issues you might want to consider.
 Including suitable craft projects for students to complete, so that they each leave with a finished item, can help to provide workshops with structure and focus, giving those attending a sense of achievement.
 Reading our arts and crafts guides, you will see the wide range of skills that can be taught and we welcome input from those wanting to share some of their own knowledge and experience.